dufferzafar/notes/upsc/Readme.md

 a.
 Renaissance, the development of Prose, Bharatendu Mandal.
 b.
 Prominent Writers—Bharatendu, Bal Krishna Bhatt & Pratap Narain Mishra.
 89
-Government strives to have a workforce which reflects gender balance and women candidates are encouraged to apply.
 c.
 Prominent trends of modern Hindi Poetry: Chhayavad, Pragativad, Prayogvad, Nai Kavita, Navgeet and Contemporary poetry and Janvadi Kavita.
 Prominent Poets—Maithili Sharan Gupta, Prasad, Nirala, Mahadevi, Dinkar, Agyeya,